 - X-Acto knife or box cutter and mat

-Step One: Using the pattern found above under “Supplies Needed”, cut out all of the pieces you will need.
-I used orange scrapbook paper and for the white paper I used a 110lb bright white paper.
+Using the pattern to cut out all of the pieces you will need.
+I used orange scrapbook paper for most of the fox and my go-to white paper, 110lb bright white paper by Neenah.
+You could use white scrapbook paper for these parts.
 You may want to sample a few types of orange paper as you will want one that folds smoothly as opposed to cracking when folded.

-Step Two: Score the long orange rectangle.
+Score the long orange rectangle.
 This piece will wrap around most of the notepad.
-You do not need to use a scoreboard and stylus, but they are nice for making nice smooth folds.
-Starting from one of the short edges, score at 1/4″, 5 1/4″, and 5 1/2″.
+Optional – use a scoring board and stylus to create nice smooth fold lines.
+Starting at one end of the long rectangle, score at 1/4″, 5 1/4″, and 5 1/2″.

 Glue the white curved triangle pieces to the top of the fox face.